 And I’m very happy with GPO and JABB, I find them easy to use.
 I notice with GPO and, JABB its possible to audition the sounds immediately without any other software.
 And for auditioning purposes there’s no need for a midi controller.
 I have no controller at this stage.
 In the case of the Strad things seem totally different and not what I expected.
 I’ve spent much time reading the Strad manual and fiddling with the Kontakt 2 player, its quite likely that I’ve missed something.
 One question I’d like to ask, is it possible to audition the Strad as a standalone application without a midi keyboard, like JABB and GPO?
 The sound that I’m getting is mainly a rasping attack followed by some hiss.
 The hiss is the same volume as the tone following the attack.
 Even if I needed a marcoto attack, the attack is far too powerful.
 I’ve tried all the key switches, It would be nice to know exactly where the key switches are to help beginners like me.

 I can get the marcato attack, pizzicato, tremolo, trills and harmonics but its hit and miss, but never the legato which is the default.
 In my case the default is the marcoto attack.
-At the moment the tone is nothing like as sweet as the violin in GPO.
+At the moment the tone is nothing like as sweet as the solo violins in GPO.